bad-ants-fleet/drtransformer/README.md

 to see how much time it needs until Pa and Pb dominate the ensemble?)

 <img src="examples/DCBAmod-motifs.png" alt="DCBAmod"/><br>
-As shown in the publication, a single point mutation in DCBA, here DCBAmod is sufficient to drastically shift the balance between Pa/Pb and Pc/Pd containing structures.
+As shown in the publication, a single point mutation (from DCBA to DCBAmod) is sufficient to drastically shift occupancy between Pa/Pb and Pc/Pd containing structures at the end of transcription.

 ### Tips and tricks
  - The header of the logfile contains all relevant DrTransformer parameters that generated the file.